vijay8672/HealthEcho-Healthcare-Chatbot-using-Retrieval-Augmented-Generation/README.md

 ## Deployment

 This project is containerized using Docker for both frontend (Nginx) and backend (Flask) services.
-The containers are then deployed on **Google Cloud Run** for seamless scalability and management.
+The containers are then deployed on **Azure Container Registry** for seamless scalability and management.

 ### Containerization